laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 {:numbered="false"}

-An earlier version of this document was based on the work of Wolf McNally and Christopher Allen as documented in {{-dcbor-orig}}; the parts directly based on this are now separated out as the dCBOR Application Profile {{-dcbor}}.
+An earlier version of this document was based on the work of Wolf McNally and Christopher Allen as documented in {{-dcbor-orig}}; more recent revisions of that document now make use of the present document and the concept of Application Profile.
-Nonetheless, we acknowledge that this work has contributed greatly to shaping the concept of a CBOR Common Deterministic Encoding and Application Profiles on top of that.
+We would like to explicitly acknowledge that this work has contributed greatly to shaping the concept of a CBOR Common Deterministic Encoding and Application Profiles on top of that.